stephenwvickers/node-windows-eventlog-reader/README.md

 There is one exception to this claim.
 The `close()` method exposed by this module is performed within the [Node.js][nodejs] event loop.
 This function will call the Win32 API function `CloseEventLog()`, which might block.
-However during development this function always seemed to return pretty much instantly.
+However, during development this function always seemed to return pretty much instantly.

 [nodejs]: http://nodejs.org "Node.js"